-Honors program applicants who meet the January 15th deadline will receive their decisions in early March, and students who applied after January 15th will be notified on a rolling basis.
+Those applying after February 15th will be notified on a rolling basis.
 Students admitted to the Honors Program will receive an additional $1,800 scholarship in addition to any merit scholarship received.

-Please note that some programs of study have minimum test score or course requirements.
+Please note that some programs of study have specific requirements.
 Contact your Admissions Counselor to find out your options.

 Yes.
 Visit our AP and IB Exams webpage for more information.
 Students should submit AP or IB exam scores to Seattle University by July 15th to receive credit.

 Visit the “Confirm Your Enrollment” page for instructions.
-Fall Quarter enrollment deposits are due by the National Candidate Reply deadline of May 1.
+Fall Quarter enrollment deposits are due by May 1.

-Accepted first-year students may request to postpone their enrollment from one fall quarter to the next fall quarter for meaningful work, service, and travel opportunities.
-For more details, please review our Gap Year Policy.
+Admitted first-year students may request to postpone their enrollment from one fall quarter to the next fall quarter for meaningful work, service, and travel opportunities.
+For more details, please review our Gap Year Policy (2014-02).
 After you have reviewed the policy, you may contact the admissions office to take your next steps.

 As stated in your acceptance letter, initial admission is provisional and contingent upon the successful completion of any coursework in progress.
 Please notify the Admissions Office if you plan to drop a class or make a change to your schedule.

-Additionally, note that if your academic performance declines following acceptance, bringing your cumulative GPA below an acceptable level; if you drop or fail coursework in which you were enrolled at the time of acceptance; or if you fail to graduate, Seattle University reserves the right to withdraw acceptance.
-It is essential that you confer with Admissions Office personnel promptly if you experience any of these academic difficulties following your initial acceptance.
+Additionally, note that if your academic performance declines following your admission decision, bringing your cumulative GPA below an acceptable level; if you drop or fail coursework in which you were enrolled at the time of admissions; or if you fail to graduate, Seattle University reserves the right to withdraw admission.
+It is essential that you confer with Admissions Office personnel promptly if you experience any of these academic difficulties following your initial admission.

 Didn't find the answer to your question here?

 Contact the Admissions Office: